 - On the Android Wear app, check Always allow from this computer and tap OK.

-Note: If you can not connect your wearable to your machine via USB, follow the directions on Debugging over Bluetooth.
+Note: If you can not connect your wearable to your machine via USB, you can try connecting over Bluetooth.

 adb devices command.

 To begin development, create an app project that contains wearable and handheld app modules.
 In Android Studio, click File > New Project and follow the Project Wizard instructions, as described in Creating a Project.
 As you follow the wizard, enter the following information:

 - In the Configure your Project window, enter a name for your app and a package name.

 - Select Phone and Tablet and select API 9: Android 2.3 (Gingerbread) under Minimum SDK.

 - Select Wear and select API 20: Android 4.4 (KitKat Wear) under Minimum SDK.